MartinLukacSTUBA/dp_react_native/README.md

 4. npm start
 5. a
 6. run BE
-7. run in another cmd openport 8080
+7. run in another cmd lt --port 8080
 8. go to provided link
 9. send request to url